Trino11/taps_backend/readme.md

 ## In the prebuilt package

-Also you can just use the prebuilt package following [using prebuilt package](#using-prebuilt-package) and passing the variables with the names [below](in-the-dockerfile) into the arguments, for example: `docker run --env DBHOST_ENV=databasehost.myhost --env DBUSER_ENV=myuser`
+Also you can just use the prebuilt package following [using prebuilt package](#using-prebuilt-package) and passing the variables with the names [below](#in-the-dockerfile) into the arguments, for example: `docker run --env DBHOST_ENV=databasehost.myhost --env DBUSER_ENV=myuser`

 ## In the Dockerfile

-If you want to use Docker and you will build the project following [the docker building](#docker), you can set them staticly in the Dockerfile or passing the into arguments in the `docker run` command.
+If you want to use Docker and you will build the project following [the docker building](#docker), you can set them staticly in the Dockerfile or [passing them into arguments](#in-the-prebuilt-package) in the `docker run` command.

 - ENV JWTTOKEN_ENV=xxxxxxxxxxx        The JSON Web Token token
 - ENV SESSIONKEY_ENV=xxxxxxx          The session key paraphrase